java2kus/cfn-templates/README.md

 # cfn-templates
-AWS Cloudformation Templates - Infrastructure as Code
+AWS CloudFormation Templates - Infrastructure as Code

 ## Overview
 The infrastructure, resources, and application into three templates: